 I am always on the lookout for prints and paintings to add to my collection.
 I am particularly interested in any early-edition prints by Tsuchiya Koitsu, Torii Kotondo and Shotei (Takahashi Hiroaki).
 By early edition I mean prints that were printed during their lifetime (lifetime strikes).

 If you have such artworks that you are willing to sell at a reasonable price, please email me their details including thorough condition report, selling price, and LARGE clear images of each artwork, including front and verso images.
 Due to the large volume of email requests I receive (and the fact that I work a "typical" Japanese work week of 6 days/70+ hours), I am unfortunately only able to respond to your email if I am interested in purchasing your artwork.

 Note: I do not purchase framed artworks, or artworks that have been mounted to a backing.
 The images you send me will need to be of the artwork alone, unframed and unmatted.

 The artwork would have to be unframed and in at least very good condition (no matte burn; no tears, creases, folds, stains, foxing; no margin trimming; not backed or glued down to a backing or the front matte).
 Some creasing and stains in the margins may be ok.
 When you email me, please include the following:

 You would have to be prepared to ship the artwork to me here in Japan for final appraisal prior to payment.
 If you email me photos of any damage you find on the artwork before you post it, the chances of me rejecting it on appraisal will be almost zero -- to date I have never had to return an artwork to a seller.

-- Dimensions of the print/painting (size of the painted area, not including the frame, matte, or margins);
+- Dimensions of the artwork (size of the printed/painted area, not including the frame, matte, or margins);

 - A list of any of the above-mentioned damages that you find;

 - Large images of the entire artwork, including margins and verso (rear of the artwork);

 - Large, close-up images of the damaged areas;